-Tanya has extensive experience treating a wide variety of conditions including women's health, male and female fertility issues, immune and autoimmune disorders, gut issues and musculoskeletal problems.
+Tanya has accumulated extensive experience over her 25 years practicing Chinese medicine, offering supportive care for people with a wide variety of conditions including women's health, male and female fertility issues, stress, immune and autoimmune disorders, gut issues and musculoskeletal problems.

-Tanya loves bushwalking, baking and skiing whenever she can.
+Tanya loves bushwalking, cooking and skiing whenever she can.

 Bing qualified as a remedial massage therapist in 2000, earning a Diploma in Health Science from Meadowbank TAFE.
 He has worked continuously with Central Sydney Osteopathy since.
 In this time, his placatory and therapeutic skills have developed stratospherically.
 (The Sydney Morning Herald called him the 'best massage therapist in Sydney').
 He specialises in rehabilitation following trauma, maintenance therapy, and sports massage, using deep tissue massage, fascial release, oriental massage and trigger point therapy.
 His technique is very specific, and effectively releases strain and pain, to reduce stress and promote recovery.
 Bing is a member of AMT, is Workcover and CTP registered and is registered with all health funds.